Bounce Back Loans, Liquidation and Guarantees

 The government 100% guarantees Bounce Back Loans, not you, the borrower.

 Here, the company becomes insolvent and then initiates formal insolvency proceedings, including creditors voluntary liquidation.
 Then liability for repaying the bounce back loan lies solely with the company, and liability cannot and will not be transferred to directors or other shareholders unless they fulfil their legal and fiduciary duties as directors.
-Consequently, there is no risk to the director’s assets or individual creditworthiness if his company cannot repay the loan.
+Consequently, no risk to the director’s assets or individual creditworthiness if his company cannot repay the loan.

 What is a Bounce Bank Loan?